jampez77/garage_door_sensor/README.md

 ## Changelog ##

+### Version 1.3 - Bug fixes ###

+Added an additional check for the door status to prevent incorrect status being sent.

+State is now checked twice with a gap of 0.5 seconds.
+MQTT publish is only done when both values agree on a state and that state is different from the previous one.

+### Version 1.2 - Added LED status indicator and WiFi auto reconnect. ###

+* Solid light = No WiFi connection
+* Flashing Light = no MQTT connection
+* No light = connection established

+WiFi will now attempt to reconnect to network if it loose it post setup.

+### Version 1.1 - Better integration with Home Assistant. ###

+Added Device Registry info fo better integration with Home Assistants UI.

+Make, Model, Version etc.

+Should appear as a device with one entity upon initial connection.

 ### Version 1.0 - Better integration with Home Assistant, Over The Air updates ###

 Moved to a 1 Channel Relay model.